 THE IMMIGRATION CANADA WEBSITE SAYS I'M NOT ELIGIBLE FOR EXPRESS ENTRY!

 Are you planning to apply for Express Entry?
 You may have already created a profile and entered your information.
-We often receive inquiries from clients who have done this only to receive a notification that their profile was deemed ineligible.
+We often receive inquiries from clients who have done this only to receive a notification that they have an ineligible Express Entry profile is.
 What should you do if this happens?
 Jade offers her top tips for turning a profile that is classified as “ineligible” into one that is accurately processed.

 You forgot to check the eligibility requirements.

 You’ve confused the Express Entry point system with the Federal Skilled Worker Program point system.

 You didn’t check the language test requirements or ECA qualification requirements.